ctechfilmuniversity/workshop_ws2425_matsha/docs/01_slides/matsha_ws2425_05_brdf_slides.md

 --

-* Making use of better computational capabilities, leading to physically more accurate models
+* Computational capabilities, leading to physically more accurate models

 ???